nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

   attachment purposes **only**) from that environment variable; only if ION_NODE_WDNAME is undefined will it use the actual cwd that it gets from calling igetcwd().
+- When running multiple ION instances, the first ION instance must have the largest sdr working memory specified by `sdrWmSize` or default.
+If any later ION instance launched with `sdrWmSize` exceeding the first ION instance, it will result in crash upon launch.
+It is further recommended that all ION instances running simultaneously on a single host should set their `sdrWmSize` the same.

 ### Shutdown